-The Authority is covered by a claims-made general and professional liability insurance policy with a specified deductible of \$25,000 per incident and excess coverage on a claims-made basis.
-Liability limits related to this policy in 2018 and 2017 are \$1 million per occurrence and \$3 million in aggregate.
+The Authority is covered by a per-occurrence general and claims-made professional liability insurance policy with a specified deductible of \$25,000 per incident and excess coverage on a claims-made basis.
+Liability limits related to this policy in 2019 and 2018 are \$1 million per occurrence and \$3 million in aggregate.